-Meet Ngozi Opara, the founder and CEO of the Heat Free Hair brand.
+Meet Ngozi Opara, the founder, and CEO of the Heat Free Hair brand.
 Ngozi started out as a financial analyst but pursued her passion for natural hair care on the side until she decided she just had to pursue her dreams full time.
 She obtained her license in cosmetology and even moved to China to gain experience as a hair manufacturing technician.
-She has been recognized by Forbes and several well established publications and this is just the beginning for her.
-In this interview she talks about building her business, her mistakes and accomplishments and shares some serious advice for new entrepreneurs - a must read.
+She has been recognized by Forbes and several well-established publications and this is just the beginning for her.
+In this interview, she talks about building her business, her mistakes, accomplishments, and shares some serious advice for new entrepreneurs - a must read.
 Enjoy!

 Please introduce yourself and tell us about your business.
 What is it called and what services and or products do you offer?

 My name is Ngozi Opara and I am the founder and CEO of Heat Free Hair.
 Heat Free Hair was created in 2012 to attend to the neglected market of women who had natural hair or wanted to be natural but were limited to protective styling options that required them to alter their hair texture for the purpose of blending with hairstyles that didn’t match their texture of hair.

 Our product is virgin human hair created to blend effortlessly with the different curl patterns and textures of a woman’s natural hair.
 We are currently an e-commerce business, looking to expand in the near future, and we offer hair extensions in the form of wefted hair, clip-ins, and wigs.

 The Heat Free Hair Movement expands beyond our products and focuses on the education of the natural hair community through seminars and instructional videos as well as events for natural women to network with other women alike.

 Can you share a bit about how you choose this line of business?
 What transition did you make to owning your own business?